-We are coming to the end of DD2’s master bath remodel and facing a slight dilemma of how to hang the mirrors.
-The wainscot is on the wall where the mirrors must go.
-In order to hang the mirrors the correct height, we (meaning Mr. Shops) must account for the trim.
-I like that the owners of this home [above], with help from designer Antonio Martins, were able to throw caution to the wind – tossing aside the “rules” – and doing not only what was best for their space, but to make the bathroom useful.
-With the wainscot and an ornately trimmed window to conquer, Martins simply hung the mirror from the ceiling with chains.
-Underneath is a vessel sink and high arc faucet mounted on an vintage side table.
+We are coming to the end of my daughter’s master bath remodel and facing the slight dilemma of how to hang the mirrors.
+So when I came across this suspended mirror in a small bath, I thought it might be a good solution for her.
+In her bath, there is wainscot on the wall where the mirrors must go.
+In order to hang the mirrors at the correct height, we (meaning Mr. Shops) must account for the trim.
+I the way the owners of this home [top], with help from designer Antonio Martins, tossed aside the “rules” and did what was best for their space — to make the bathroom useful.
+With the wainscot, and an ornately trimmed window to conquer, Martins simply hung the mirror from the ceiling with chains.
+Underneath is a vessel sink nd high arc faucet mounted on an vintage side table.
 Used only as decoration, the antique carriage lanterns are a delightful touch.
 Shelves hold seldom used items and old family photographs.
-Kudos for remodeling an 1891 Victorian and keeping its charm.
+Kudos for remodeling an 1891 Victorian house and finding a way to keep its charm.

 Copy and paste link to quick-share this post: http://bit.ly/X5G3Dz